sandyjmacdonald/sandyjmacdonald.github.io/_posts/2021-12-28-analysing-home-environmental-data-with-influxdb-and-r.md

 values down to approximately the same range.

-We'll also create an `hour` column that we'll use for our x-axis scale, since hours of the day are a little easier to grok than minute of the day!
+We'll also create an `hour` column that we'll use for our x-axis scale, since hours of the day are a little easier to suss out than minute of the day!

 Last of all, we need to pivot the data frame so that all of the variables and values are together in single columns rather than separate ones, using the